© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lower Ditchford medieval settlement is a scheduled monument protected by Historic England under reference 1018152.
 View the official record →

-Lower Ditchford is a medieval settlement in Gloucestershire, England, located in the parish of Fladbury.
+Lower Ditchford is a medieval settlement located in Gloucestershire, England, comprising the earthwork remains of a deserted or shrunken village.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018152.

 Lower Ditchford medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018152.